Supported Cameras (Sofortbild 1.5)

 Sofortbild is a Mac app for tethered shooting with Nikon DSLR cameras.
 Each camera model has to be actively supported by Sofortbild, so only models listed below will work.
-In addition, Sofortbild requires a ‘library’ from Nikon as foundation to be supported.
-Certain models are either too old, so the Nikon library for that model does not exist.
-Also certain newer (low-end) models lack this Nikon library, for reasons unknown to us.
+In addition, Sofortbild requires a ‘library’ from Nikon as foundation.
+Certain lower-end and older models lack this Nikon library.

 FX (full frame) format models